jku-win-se/Genetic-Programming-for-Quantum-Operator-Discovery/README.md

 **prob:** mean and standarddeviation of Gaussian-distribution for individual length sampling, default=None

+**use_numerical_optimizer:** option of using a numerical parameter optimizer in the for the fitness evaluation or not, options: "yes", "no", default="yes", if "no" is specified the parameter is mutated and therefore optimized within the NSGA3

 **numerical_optimizer:** classical parameter optimizer, str, default="Nelder-Mead", choose from {Nelder-Mead, COBYLA, BFGS, Powell, CG, Newton-CG, L- BFGS-B, TNC, SLSQP, trustconstr, dogleg, trust-ncg, trust-exact, trust-krylov}

 **opt_within:** quantum circuit optimization procedures applied within fitness evaluation, list of str, default=None, choose from {CC, OQ1, Q1, Q2} where CC: CommutativeCancelling, OQ1:Optimize1qGatesDecomposition, Q1:Qiskit Level1 Optimization, Q2:Qiskit Level2 Optimization